 The importance of integrating theory, practice, and policy for large-scale forest restoration

 The research-practice or “knowing-doing” gap in forest restoration is well recognised.
 Many scientists fail to communicate the results of their work to practitioners in effective ways, and many practitioners fail to see the relevance of scientific results in the context of their efforts on the ground.
 Scientists and practitioners work on different teams and often in different research sites, and their paths rarely cross.
-However, there is an increasing recognition of the need for a participatory research model.
+However, there is increasing recognition of the need for a participatory research model.
 Ideally, local stakeholders should be involved from the very beginning in all aspects of the intervention including study design, data collection, preliminary interpretation of results, and recommendations for future research.
 Much more progress could be made if practitioners and researchers worked together on the same teams.

 Finally, linking policy and practice remains another major frontier area for large-scale forest restoration in the tropics.
-Although high-level government support is needed for fulfilling many objectives of restoration, the most important level of activity happens within landscapes where practitioners are working with broad and inclusive engagement of local stakeholders.
-Forest restoration commitments and land-use policy are often generated at the highest government levels and in many cases these policies are disconnected from realities on the ground.
-Many opportunities for aligning national-scale targets with practice on the ground are not being explored to the full extent possible due to inadequate governance structures and lack of attention on land and use rights.
+Although high-level government support is needed for fulfilling many objectives of restoration, the most important level of activity happens within landscapes where practitioners are working with the broad and inclusive engagement of local stakeholders.
+Forest restoration commitments and land-use policy are often generated at the highest government levels and in many cases, these policies are disconnected from realities on the ground.
+Many opportunities for aligning national-scale targets with practice on the ground are not being explored to the full extent possible due to inadequate governance structures and a lack of attention on land and use rights.
 Quality standards and guidelines for good practices are lacking for the broad social and environmental goals of forest and landscape restoration, and are just now being formulated for ecological restoration.
 In many cases, plantation forestry is disguised as restoration or restoration offsets fail to achieve even their minimal expectations and legal requirements.
-No system is yet in place to ensure long-lasting, equitable and multiple benefits of restoration for all stakeholders.
+No system is yet in place to ensure long-lasting, equitable, and multiple benefits of restoration for all stakeholders.

 Forest restoration is an approach, not a goal in itself.
-Restoration thinking crosses political, social and economic boundaries, creating a nexus for action and outcomes.
+Restoration thinking crosses political, social, and economic boundaries, creating a nexus for action and outcomes.
 But we are not yet there in terms of bringing together the theory, practice, and policy arenas.
-There is an urgent need to create the time and space for these interactions, and to form local and national institutions that will work effectively toward restoring ecological functions and integrity to forest landscapes.
+There is an urgent need to create the time and space for these interactions and to form local and national institutions that will work effectively toward restoring ecological functions and integrity to forest landscapes.
 Accountability is needed at multiple levels to ensure that forest restoration achieves broad social and environmental objectives.
 The role of local governance of restoration at landscape scales deserves more emphasis if forest restoration is to reach the scales needed to ameliorate the devastating effects of deforestation and degradation on people and their environment.

 Chazdon, R. L., P. H. Brancalion, D. Lamb, L. Laestadius, M. Calmon, and C. Kumar.
 2017.
 A policy-driven knowledge agenda for global forest and landscape restoration.
 Conservation Letters 10:125-132.